VikasVMani/pli/pli.md

     DECLARE matrix(1:10, 1:10) FIXED BINARY(31);

-instruction:  Declare a variable as external
+instruction:  Declare a variable as external in PL/1.

 input: